kub0x/ezine/Windows-Bypass-DEP/articulo.md

 ## The Exploit and the ROP chain together:

 At this point you are familiarized with ROP chaining concept, besides you can locate useful gadgets inside loaded modules (DLLs).
-In addition you know the register's order to perform the VirtualProtect call (it is on the stackview above).
-It's your work now to complete the rest of the exploit, it is easy but challenging if it's your first time, I've only gave one gadget explanation, but I'm giving the whole ROP chain and C source, so you can understand and debug it step by step.
+In addition you know the register's order to perform the VirtualProtect call.
+It's your work now to complete the rest of the exploit, it is easy but challenging if it's your first time.
+I'm giving the whole ROP chain and C source, so you can understand and debug it step by step.
 You will notice how the chain is followed until PUSHAD.

 ```c
 #include <windows.h>